metamaden/metamaden.github.io/index.md

 ### Programming experience and interests

 I have over 5 years of full-time programming work experience in research.
 My work typically incorporates R, Python, and bash using remote server clusters running CentOS or Linux, with advanced utilization of the `minfi`, `ggplot2`, `data.table`, `pandas`, `HDF5`, and `HDF5Array` libraries.
-My first software package, [`recountmethylation`](https://www.bioconductor.org/packages/devel/bioc/html/recountmethylation.html), was recently published on Bioconductor, a resource for curated libraries and databases that power reproducible high-throughput genomics analysis.
+My first R software library, [`recountmethylation`](https://www.bioconductor.org/packages/devel/bioc/html/recountmethylation.html), was recently published on Bioconductor, a resource for curated libraries and databases that power reproducible high-throughput genomics analysis.

 ### Work interests